Dachacho/Typeracer-CLI/README.md

 - **Post-Race Menu:** Play again, view leaderboard, or quit—no need to restart the app.
 - **No Authentication Required:** Just enter your username and play.
 - **API Documentation:** OpenAPI/Swagger documentation for all the endpoints over at /api-docs.
+- **Structured Logging:** All backend events and errors are logged with timestamps using Winston.

 ## Features to be Added